-This is not to mention the high fat content in this classic comfort food.
+The high fat content in this classic comfort food also needs to be considered.
 While fat in itself isn’t off limits for dogs, this isn’t the kind they should be chowing down on.

-Sweet Treats for Dogs
+Sweet Treats For Dogs

 Most dog treats have a savory flavor, which is more appealing to dogs than sweet foods anyway.
 Only we go gaga over things like ooey-gooey delicious brownies!